These pages do not apply outside Great Britain.

 If a disabled person wishes to lodge a formal complaint that an employer has broken its 'two ticks' commitments, this should be done through the Disability Employment adviser at the local Jobcentre Plus office.
 If this does not produce results, the person could approach their union, if they are a member of one.
 (Source: PCS Union link below)

-This is because it is legal to treat disabled people generally more favourably than non-disabled, but it may not be legal to treat some disabled people more favourably than other disabled people.
+It is not direct discrimination to treat disabled people generally more favourably than non-disabled.
+However, it may not be legal to treat some disabled people more favourably than other disabled people.
+Hence the possible claim in this situation.
 For more: Treating disabled people more favourably.

 Homepage | Equality Act in outline | Meaning of "disability" | Employment | Goods and services | Education | Human Rights Act | Proposed changes | Social security | Advice | Links | What's new | Site index | Privacy (cookies) | Disclaimer